A Separability Foundation for Random Coefficients Logit: Model

 \section{Model}

-We consider a single decision-maker and model her behavior across various decisions.
-There is a non-empty set of possible actions $\cA$.
-We assume that this set is closed under the operation of forming ordered pairs.
-I.e., if $a_1,a_2 \in \cA$ then the pair $(a_1,a_2)$ is also an element of $\cA$.
-For example, if $a_1$ is the action of buying a certain cereal and $a_2$ is the action of wearing a certain shirt, then $(a_1,a_2)$ is the action of doing both.
-Note that this condition implies that $\cA$ is infinite.
+Let $\cA$ be a universal set of actions.
+We assume that this set is non-empty and closed under the operation of forming ordered pairs.
+In other words, if $a_1,a_2 \in \cA$ then the pair $(a_1,a_2)$ is also an element of $\cA$.
+We interpret $(a_1,a_2)$ as a new action label representing the compound action of taking $a_1$ and $a_2$ together.
+Note that this condition implies that $\cA$ is infinite.\footnote{Indeed, if $a \in \cA$, then $(a,a) \in \cA$, and hence $((a,a),a) \in \cA$, and so on.} We further assume that $\cA$ is countable.

 The set of possible outcomes of a decision is denoted by~$\cO$.
-A single decision instance is represented by a \textbf{menu} $(A,o)$, where $A \subset \cA$ is a finite set of possible actions and~$o\colon A\to \cO$ assigns an outcome to each action.
-The outcome of an action encapsulates all the information about this action relevant to the decision-maker.
+A single decision instance is represented by a \emph{menu} $(A,o)$, where $A \subset \cA$ is a non-empty finite set of possible actions and~$o\colon A\to \cO$ assigns an outcome to each action.
+Note that the outcome of an action encapsulates all the information about this action relevant to the decision-maker.
+In contrast, the name of the action is just a label.
+In particular, the same action may appear in different menus and result in different outcomes.

-We first formalize the model and discuss the results for $\cO=\R$.
-In this case, a menu is simply a one-player game.
-This benchmark outcome space can be used to model a decision-maker who compares actions by a single number, such as their monetary reward or cost.
-General outcome spaces $\cO$ are discussed in \S\ref{sec_general}.
-We display a menu by showing each action's outcome below it.
-For example,
+The key setting we study is $\cO = \R^n$; in \S\ref{sec_general} we generalize beyond $\R^n$.
+To build intuition it is useful to keep in mind the example of $\cO=\R$.
+This benchmark outcome space can be used to model decision-makers who compare actions by a single number, such as their monetary reward---and we accordingly refer to outcomes as payoffs.
+We use $\cO=\R$ in the examples used to illustrate the definitions of this section.